openfoodfoundation/ofn-install/README.md

 ## Requirements

 You will need Ansible on your machine to run the playbooks.
 These playbooks will install the Open Food Network app onto a server running an apt-compatible OS like Debian or Ubuntu.
-It has currently been tested on **Ubuntu 12.04 (64 bit)** on both AWS and DigitalOcean cloud servers.
+It has currently been tested on **Ubuntu 16.04 (64 bit) LTS** on AWS, DigitalOcean and Scaleway cloud servers.

 ## Code quality